photo/frontend/documentation/faq/Faq.markdown

 Visit Photos under the Manage dropdown menu at your OpenPhoto site while logged in.
 From there, hover over the photo(s) you want to edit and click the checkmark that appears.
 Click Batch Edit and select the detail you want to edit, change the detail, and click Submit.

 ### What are groups?
 How do they work?
 Groups let you share a photo with certain people without exposing the photo to the entire Web.
-Want to share those photos from that party last week but don't want just anyone seeing them?
+Want to share photos from that party last week but don't want just anyone seeing them?
 Add the photos to a private group that only your friends have access to.

 ### How do I add a friend to a group?
 Visit Groups under the Manage menu and create a name for a group.
-From there you can add your friends by email address, and your friend can log in with Mozilla Persona or Facebook to view the photos.
+From there you can add your friends by email address.
+They can log in with Mozilla Persona or Facebook to view the photos.

 ### How do I add a photo to a group?
 When you upload a photo, you can select a group for the photo to be part of.
 This is completely optional.
 You can also change the group(s) a photo is part of at the Manage Photos menu.

-## The Mobile Apps
+## The OpenPhoto Mobile Apps
 ### What phones are supported?
 OpenPhoto has mobile apps for iPhone and Android.
-Download them in the App Store (iOS) or Play Store (Android).
+You can download them in the App Store (iOS) or Play Store (Android).

-### What can I do with the mobile apps?
+### What can I do with the OpenPhoto mobile apps?
 * Create an OpenPhoto account
 * Upload photos to your OpenPhoto site
 * Add titles, descriptions, privacy settings, and tags